The simple version

 So yes, airport payment is listed as an option.
 The better question is whether you want to do one more admin task after a flight, with bags, queues, phone battery anxiety and someone asking where the transfer driver is.

 For most travelers, pay online before departure and keep the QR voucher.
-Use airport or port counters as a backup, not as your main personality.
+Use airport or port counters as a backup, not as the default plan.

 What if the Bali tourist levy website or payment does not work?